 - problem solving, decision making and using initiative

 Internships and work placements can give you vital experience in this sector.

 Most large graduate employers will offer summer or year placements in their operations departments.
 This is especially true of the retail, engineering and fast moving consumer goods sectors.

-See Finding work experience for websites advertising placements.
+See Internships, placements and shadowing for websites advertising placements.

 TARGETjobs also lists relevant internships and placements.